Father’s Day: 7 of the Greatest in the World

 Here’s a classic Father’s Day ad from Durex.

-Do you remember Tiger Woods?
-In his pomp he was awesome.
+Over the last decade Tiger Woods has had (to put it mildly) an eventful time.
+However, of no doubt is that, in his pomp, he was awesome.
 He was spectacular.
 A global star that defied convention and made golf accessible to a range of fans who otherwise wouldn’t have cared.
 He was also one of Nike’s most important ambassadors.
-So when it turned out his private life was, well…a disaster, the ad below was meant to help redeem the super star golfer.
+So when it turned out in 2009 his private life was, well…a disaster, the ad below was meant to help redeem the super star golfer.

 It is striking and does grip you.
 But sadly, for Nike and Tiger, reaction to the spot proved mixed.
-One commentator, Jason Piroth, was to the point.
-“Using the out-of-context words of your dead father in an attempt to clean up your image just might be more offensive than nailing dozens of hookers across the U.S. while your wife raises your kid”.
+One commentator, Jason Piroth, was to the point: “Using the out-of-context words of your dead father in an attempt to clean up your image just might be more offensive than nailing dozens of hookers across the U.S. while your wife raises your kid”.
 Some did find positives.
 Tim Nudd, writing for Ad Week noted: “[it] might not have been a great ad, but it did feature a great dad – the voice of Tiger’s father Earl”.
+The ad also gave rise to a number of parodies too – such are the times we live in.

-So there you have seven of the best, or at the very least the most interesting, Father’s Day ads.
+So there you have seven of the best, or at the very least the most interesting, Father’s Day ads – ever.
 What each ad proves is that there is no hard and fast rule on what makes the perfect Father’s Day ad.
 However, creativity and heart is key in all of them.
 Each ad also shows us that having a solid narrative helps too.

 In this list we’ve avoided looking at advertising that relies on well-worn stereotypes, and yes, there is a time and a place for such ads.
 But Elaine Kwon, Founder of e-commerce management firm Kwontified makes an interesting point: “overused tactics like banner ads featuring flowers come off as bland and possibly not genuine”.
 There’s no harm in referencing traditional values but try to personalise your message if you can.
 Take the Glenlivit campaign for example.
 Everything about it is traditional but it’s approach is new and individual.

-Producing a great Father’s Day ad whether a banner or another format requires the right tools.
-Use a creative management platform like Bannerflow and your brand can create remarkable display ads with ease.
+Producing a great Father’s Day ad whether a banner, social ad, video or any other format requires the right tools.
+Use a platform like Bannerflow and your brand can create remarkable display ads with ease.
 Plus, if you’re canny, you can easily control and update your Father’s Day banners for better performance!
+Simply, book a demo or contact us to find out how.